jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 library embedded in `ooRexx`.

-`rxunicode.cls` is an optional package that defines:
+`rxunicode.cls` is a package that defines:

 - The [`RexxUnicode`](#RexxUnicode) class, a subclass of `RexxUnicodeServices`.
 - The [`RexxUnicodeCodepointSupplier`](#RexxUnicodeCodepointSupplier) class.